 The four authorization classes apply at each level.
 Thus, a directory object will have its own owner and group.
 The individual tables within a directory object will have their own individual owners and groups which may be different than the owner and group of the directory object.
 Within a table, an entry (row) may have its own individual owner or group which may be different than the owner and group of the table as a whole or the directory object as a whole.
 Within a table, individual columns have the same owner and group as the table as a whole.

 NIS+ objects specify their access rights as part of their object definitions.
-(You can examine these by using the niscat -o command, described on page 172.)
+(You can examine these by using the niscat -o command.)

 NIS+ objects specify access rights for NIS+ principals in the same way that UNIX files specify permissions for UNIX users.
 Access rights specify the types of operations that NIS+ principals are allowed to perform on NIS+ objects.